Minkowski Tensors of Anisotropic Spatial Structure: Definition and fundamental properties

-For $r=0$, equation \eqref{Eqn:translation-covariance} gives $W_\nu^{r,s}(K)=W_\nu^{r,s}(K\uplus\mathbf{t})$.
-A tensor that fulfills this relation for all $K$ is called {\em translation invariant}.
-Genuinely translation covariant tensors fulfill \eqref{Eqn:translation-covariance} but not the translation invariance condition.
+For $r=0$, equation (\ref{Eqn:translation-covariance}) gives $W_\nu^{r,s}(K)=W_\nu^{r,s}(K\uplus\mathbf{t})$.
+A tensor that fulfils this relation for all $K$ is called {\em translation invariant}.
+Genuinely translation covariant tensors fulfil eq.~(\ref{Eqn:translation-covariance}) but not the translation invariance condition.
 For the sake of brevity, we will use the term {\em translation covariant} to denote specifically the genuinely translation covariant tensors.
 All $W_\nu^{0,s}$ are translation invariant by their definition; in dimension $d=3$, also the tensors $W_1^{1,1}, W_2^{1,1}$ and $W_3^{1,1}$ are translation invariant due to the envelope theorems of M\"uller \cite{Mueller:1953}.
 Translation invariance is important whenever a natural choice for the origin is not available.

-All MF and MT are homogeneous, i.e.~they fulfill the homogeneity relation $W_\nu^{r,s}(\lambda K)=\lambda^{3+r-\nu}W_\nu^{r,s}(K)$.
-Table~\ref{Tab:Minkowski-Tensoren-Basis} specifies the translation and homogeneity behavior of the MF and MT.
+All MF and MT are homogeneous, i.e.~they fulfil the homogeneity relation $W_\nu^{r,s}(\lambda K)=\lambda^{3+r-\nu}W_\nu^{r,s}(K)$.
+Table~\ref{Tab:Minkowski-Tensoren-Basis} specifies the translation and homogeneity behaviour of the MF and MT.

-Thus far, MT have been defined for (a) bodies with a smooth bounding surface (these may be non-convex) and (b) convex bodies which may have sharp corners and edges.
+Thus far, MT have been defined for (a) convex or non-convex bodies with a smooth bounding surface and (b) convex bodies which may have sharp corners and edges.
 The case of non-convex bodies with concave sharp corners or edges cannot be treated by the parallel body construction (``dilation'') without further assumptions (technically, such bodies do not represent {\em sets of positive reach} \cite{SchneiderWeil:2008, RatajZaehle:1995}).
 An extension of the definition of MF and MT to finite unions of convex bodies is achieved by exploiting a property called {\em additivity}

 if $K$, $K'$ are all convex.
 In general, the union $(K\cup K')$ of two arbitrary convex bodies $K$ and $K'$ is not convex while the intersection $(K\cap K')$ is convex.
-Since $W_\nu^{r,s}$ are continuous functionals, eq.~(\ref{eq:additivity}) can be used (see Groemer's extension theorem \cite{SchneiderWeil:2008}) to define the MF and MT for bodies that are unions of a finite number of convex bodies (such sets are called polyconvex).
+Since $W_\nu^{r,s}$ are continuous functionals on convex bodies, eq.~(\ref{eq:additivity}) can be used (see Groemer's extension theorem \cite{SchneiderWeil:2008}) to define the MF and MT for bodies that are unions of a finite number of convex bodies (such sets are called polyconvex).